obokhove/FDnumerics2526/FVDG0/readme.md

 The first few questions will be theoretical questions on the formulation of the numerical flux and Godunov scheme.

+The implementation of the finite-volume scheme as DG0 finite element method into Firedrake is explain in the Appendix of the exercise, which should be studied in detail.
+In addition, consider the Firedrake example: https://www.firedrakeproject.org/demos/DG_advection.py.html

 # Running Firedrake from docker:
 Start Docker engine in Applications folder, then in a termianl: docker run -it \